Mahima29/Algorithms/README.md

 ### About the Project

+An algorithm (pronounced AL-go-rith-um) is basically a procedure or formula which is used to solve a problem, based on conducting a sequence of specified actions.
+A computer program can be also seen as an elaborate algorithm.
+In mathematics and computer science, an algorithm is usually described as a small procedure that solves a recurrent problem.
 This repository contains some of the most **intriguing and awesome algorithms** of daily life implemented in languages primarily in C/C++/Java/Python.

 --------------------------------------------------------------